jrcichra/rpipe/README.md

 When the network connection is broken, the client retries sending the chunk until it's successful.

 The goal is to have a resilient, flexible, never give up tool that wouldn't care if you went missing for a week (assuming both systems didn't reboot).

+### Getting started

+`cargo build --release` will provide a copy of `rpipe` and `rpiped` for your system.

+You can also extract binaries from the container image built on each commit.

 # Bugs